Oct

 Tooth Decay or Cavities

-Tooth decay – often referred to as cavities – are the result of the erosion of the tooth’s enamel, and these micro-holes in the teeth can expose the dentin to the elements, causing pain.
+Tooth decay – often referred to as cavities – is the result of the erosion of the tooth’s enamel, and these micro-holes in the teeth can expose the dentin to the elements, causing pain.
 This pain can be exacerbated when consuming sweet foods, including chocolate, but do note that persistent tooth pain shouldn’t be ignored.

-If you’re experiencing new discomfort, especially when biting down, you should pay a visit to your dentist.
-And if you’re looking for a dental appointment in London, why not opt for our award winning dental services at Smile Cliniq?
+And if you’re looking for a dental appointment in London, why not opt for our award-winning dental services at Smile Cliniq?

 Gum Recession